The parking plan includes:

 Single-family (detached homes): Parking will be restricted to three hours adjacent to single-family dwellings.
 This restriction does not apply to residents parked in front of their own property.
 This is an existing bylaw.

-Multi-family (townhomes/condos): Daytime (9am-5pm) parking will be restricted to four hours, Monday to Friday, adjacent to multi-family dwellings and public park areas.
-These are new restrictions.
+Multi-family (townhomes/condos): Parking will be limited to four hours, Monday to Friday, daytime (9am–5pm) adjacent to multi-family dwellings and public park areas, except with a multi-family residential permit.
 Parking in these areas was previously unregulated.

 The parking plan makes use of an existing City bylaw (Street, Traffic and Public Places Bylaw No. 1528, Section 6.3.5) for residential streets, which states that no one is permitted to park a vehicle in front of another person’s property for more than three hours.

 If an unknown vehicle is parked in front of your home, you can file a complaint with Bylaw Enforcement.
 Parking complaints can be filed online, over the phone (604-469-4697), or via email.